reiryuki/One-UI-Home-31-Magisk-Module/README.md

 # One UI Home Magisk Module

 ## DISCLAIMER
-- One UI apps are owned by Samsung™.
+- One UI apps and blobs are owned by Samsung™.
-- The MIT license specified here is for the Magisk Module only, not for One UI apps.
+- The MIT license specified here is for the Magisk Module only, not for One UI apps and blobs.

 ## Descriptions
 - Home launcher app by Samsung Electronics Co., Ltd. ported and integrated as a Magisk Module for all supported and rooted devices with Magisk